berkkan22/pubspec-dependency-inspector/README.md

 ---

-**Enjoy!** We hope this extension enhances your Flutter development experience.
+**Enjoy!** I hope this extension enhances your Flutter development experience.
 If you find it useful, please consider leaving a rating and review in the Visual Studio Code Marketplace.
 Thank you for your support and happy coding!